 - Pain worsens with exertion or physical activity.

 - Sensitivity to light and/or sound.

-Migraines are a neurological (nerve-based) disease, which is why Botox, a nerve/muscle blocking agent, reduces symptoms.
-Botox is also effective for migraine prevention, and can reduce migraine frequency, severity, nausea, and associated use of pain medications.
+Migraines are a neurological (nerve-based) disease, which is why a neuromodulator, a nerve/muscle blocking agent, reduces symptoms.
+It is also effective for migraine prevention, and can reduce migraine frequency, severity, nausea, and associated use of pain medications.